algotables/algotables.github.io/README.md

 Categories: Analytics, Education, News Sharing

-ALGO Tables is a suite of tools designed to aid everyday hodlers of ALGO who participate in the Algorand ecosystem.
-The site is hosted on Github and the code is open source.
-Furthermore, selected rows from tables can be exported in any traditional format for further analysis.
-Lastly, a number of charts can be modified by manipulating the tables and then refreshing the page.
+An open source suite of tools designed to make the projects and DApps building on Algorand ($ALGO) more accessible.

 Overview of how Algorand is being used :